 Bankruptcy of an economic association

 If an association is unable to pay its debts, it must go bankrupt.
-A receiver then takes care of the association's assets and uses them to pay the association's debts.

-Apply for bankruptcy at the District Court
+1. Apply for bankruptcy

-The Swedish Tax Agency deregisters the association
+2. The Swedish Tax Agency deregisters

 Support and advice for EU nationals